PostgreSQL Partition Manager Extension (pg_partman)

 • inherit_privileges

 • Sets whether to inherit the ownership/privileges of the parent table to all child tables.
-Defaults to true for non-native & PG10.
-Defaults to false for native PG11+ and should only be necessary if you need direct access to child tables, by-passing the parent table.
+Defaults to false and should only be necessary if you need direct access to child tables, by-passing the parent table.

 • constraint_valid